wenbinhuang9/play-with-mathmatics/git/understanding-of-git.md

 ### REF

 Reference is used to bind the branch name to a commit object, so REF is nothong more than a pointer.
 We can manage REF based on the REF.

+### COPRESSION

+ The git also designs the tech, which is packfile, used to compress the file.
+It is really necessary because the git repo will holds large files.